Skykn0t/Malicious_Traffic_Exercises/README.md

 My answers for exercises on Malware Traffic Analysis

 ## About This Repository
 As I complete the exercises on Malware-Traffic-Analysis (in no particular order), I will upload my answers to the appropriate folder.
 There are a variety of exercises with some asking guiding questions and some being a bit more free form.
 Most exercises will center around their pcap, but I may use some additional tools to further analyze malware and malicious networks.
+I will complete the exercises as requested as opposed to adding a "walkthrough" type narrative (excepted where required).

 ### Completed Exercises